FoundationDB/fdb-document-layer/docs/data-modeling.md

 The Document Layer implements a subset of the MongoDB® API (v 3.0.0) with a few [known differences](known-differences.md).
-As a result, most of the data modeling techniques used with MongoDB® are applicapble to the Document Layer as well.
+As a result, most of the data modeling techniques used with MongoDB® are applicable to the Document Layer as well.
 However, the Document Layer adds transactions in a way that differs from the way transactions were added to the MongoDB® v 4.0 API, which means that client code written to use multi-document transactions may need to be modified